You’ve just been called in for a job interview. Congrats!

 Aside from preparing for the most common interview questions from them, gather a few questions of your own to throw their way.
 Interviews should be two-way streets, and they’ll give you the chance to ask questions towards the end, if not throughout.

-The worst thing you want to do is to not ask any questions, as it’ll make you look ill-suited for the job and unprepared.
+The last thing you want to do is not ask any questions at all, as it’ll make you look ill-suited for the job and unprepared.
 Employers want to know you’re interested, paying attention, and proactive, and firing off the right questions will help accomplish all three.

 10. Notes on a Notepad